CIDARLAB/Cello-v2-webapp-gui/README.md

-This is the GUI that supports the [Cello2-webapp](https://github.com/CIDARLAB/Cello2-webapp), ordinary users of Cello2 will not be interested.
-The compiled version of the GUI is deployed to the gh-pages branch and used in [Cello2-webapp](https://github.com/CIDARLAB/Cello2-webapp) as a submodule.
+This is the GUI that supports the [Cello v2 webapp](https://github.com/CIDARLAB/Cello2-webapp), ordinary users of Cello v2 will not be interested.
+The compiled version of the GUI is deployed to the gh-pages branch and used in the webapp as a submodule.

 # Dependencies